soulspace-org/overarch/doc/design.md

 ------------

 * Reusable models
+* Holistic model of the system under description
 * Reduced duplication of information
 * Extensibility of the data format
 * Extensibility of the exports